Wednesday, February 19, 2014

 She never gave up on me even when I was giving up on myself.

-It was a gray misty day in September, she had her over sized sunglasses on, her leopard print coat on smoking her lady cigarette, when she saw me she stood up, all 5' of her, smiling ear to ear.
+It was a gray misty day in September, she had her over sized sunglasses on, her leopard print coat on smoking her cigarette, when she saw me she stood up, all 5' of her, smiling ear to ear.

 Some crew members and hotel staff would start to recognize her over the years, as I continued to fly the same route.